jurekkow/bert-squad-demo/README.md

+First, let's create a conda evvironment called `lang`, then we can follow the rest of instructiosn for the demo as outlined in the README.

+# To activate this environment, use
+#
+#     $ conda activate lang
+#
+# To deactivate an active environment, use
+#
+#     $ conda deactivate

+`unset PYTHONPATH`

+`pip install -r requirements.txt`

 # bert-squad-demo
 Demo web server app that shows how BERT model trained on SQuAD dataset deals with the machine comprehension task.